charles-bucher/charles-bucher.github.io/README.md

 No bootcamp.
 No handholding.
 Just pure determination, AWS documentation, and debugging at 2 AM until it works.
 </td>
 <td width="50%">
-🎯 PRODUCTION-FOCUSED
+🎯 [REMOVED]-FOCUSED
-Every project is built like it's going to production.
+Every project is built like it's going to [REMOVED].
 No toy apps.
 No half-finished tutorials.
 Real infrastructure.
 </td>
 </tr>
 <tr>